-The park has a wide, sandy beach that is suitable for sunbathing, picnicking and building sandcastles.
+The park has a wide, sandy beach that is still suitable for sunbathing, picnicking and building sandcastles.

 A playground is located near the beach.

-Miquelon Lake is strongly influenced by fluctuating water levels.
+Miquelon Lake is strongly influenced by fluctuating water levels tied to rainfall and snowmelt.
 Current low lake levels make it more suitable for non-motorized aquatic activities such as kayaking and canoeing.
 There are no launching facilities for power boats.

 Miquelon Lake is fed by surface and subsurface springs which are high in naturally-occurring salts and sulfates.